 Apologizing to a Family Member or Friend

-When apologizing to a family member or friend, it’s essential to be genuine, heartfelt, and considerate.
-Address the issue directly and acknowledge the impact it had on them.
+When apologizing to a family member or friend, address the issue directly and acknowledge the impact it had on them.
 Express your remorse and propose a way to make amends.
 For example:

 Apology Letter to a Friend or Acquaintance